Day 15 - Burnt Porridge Bay / Croabh Haven / Kilmartin / Crinan Canal / Tarbert / Ferry to Lochranza

 We arrival at Lochranza in heavy rain.
 Tiredness did not help our mood.
 The first stop was the Youth Hostel and after fighting our way through a full car park to the reception desk we had the horror of being told that it was not just the car park that was 'full'.

 So off we went in a wasted tour of the local B&Bs and ended up at the entrance the Lochranza campsite.
-The site looked very uninviting.
+The site looked very uninviting in the fine drizzle.

 Day 14 / 15 / 16 Tobermoray to Edinburgh